ecmCode/social-credit-test/README.md

 Otherwise, you get executed!

 ## rule:
- - there will be 20 questions to test if you are loyal to the Party.
+ - there will be around 20 questions to test if you are loyal to the Party.
  - if you answer right , you get 15-50 social credit score.
  - if you answer right question in the last question you will get infinite social credit score
  - if you answer a wrong question, you lose 30 social credit score.